Wise Buys: Muff-Style Hearing Protectors

 NRR 22 dB

-I've used WorkTunes radio muffs in the past, and in AOSafety's new model, a digital tuner with five AM and FM presets has replaced the old analog dial, making it much easier now to find a particular radio station.
+I've used WorkTunes radio muffs in the past, and in this model, a digital tuner with five AM and FM presets has replaced the old analog dial, making it much easier now to find a particular radio station.
 Now I can flip between AM and FM bands without losing my station, and I get great sound quality and reception.
 Another improvement is an included cord for hooking up an MP3 player.
 And to keep me from cranking up the tunes too loudly, the volume control tops out at 85 dB, the level where hearing damage begins to occur.

 –Tested by Jeff Mertz, Design Editor

 The comfortable Peltor Alert muffs "replace" my hearing so well I never take them off in my shop.
 They protect my ears against loud noises but allow me to still hear what I need to, such as feedback from tools.
 Here's how they work: External microphones on each cup pick up sounds from around the shop, and then reduce the high-decibel sounds or amplify softer sounds--keeping every sound at a safe level.
 So I can hear the swoosh of a block plane as easily as the muted whine of a router.
 The self-leveling circuitry responds quickly, reducing the POP! of a brad nailer to the point where I only hear a fraction of that usually loud impulse noise.
 This unit also has a built-in AM/FM radio with a separate volume control.

 - Tested by Dave Campbell, Deputy Editor